psibot/fireWalK/README.md

 # fireWalK

-Testing Firewalls and pulling ifno needed for footprinting and recon.
+Testing Firewalls and pulling info needed for footprinting and recon.

 Tested on Kali.